quiko/phonebook/README.md

 # phonebook
 ## Setup to run locally

-This project use Reactjs , node js and MongoDB, you will need node js installed on you machine in order to run the project locally.
+This project is based on Reactjs , node js and MongoDB, you will need node js installed on you machine in order to run the project locally.